Worldwide hunt for rare blood to save life of 2-year-old Miami girl

 CLICK HERE to help find Zainab a blood donor

-Donors must be exclusively Pakistani, Indian, or Iranian descent, which means the donor's birth parents must both be 100% Pakistani, Indian or Iranian and the blood type must be "O" or "A."
+Donors must be exclusively Pakistani, Indian, or Iranian descent, which means the donor's birth parents must both be 100 percent Pakistani, Indian or Iranian and the blood type must be "O" or "A."

 "My daughter, she is still a long way away from being perfect," said Raheel Mughal, Zainab's father.